Things you can do to Protect Wheal Vor

 Talk to your neighbours

-Cornish Tin Ltd have been granted permission for the first phase of exploratory drilling for tin through a General Development Planning Order.
+Cornish Tin Ltd have been granted permission for yet another phase of exploratory drilling for tin and potentially lithium through a General Development Planning Order (see planning application PA23/10066).
 The drilling is clearly being done with the intention of extractive mining in the future.
-I/we strongly object to extractive mining taking place at any time in the future on the following grounds:

 1. The area now enjoys a different usage and amenity to that which occurred 100 years ago.